snowdrop/k8s-infra/README.md

 ## Turn on your OpenShift machine into a Cloud Native Dev environment

-Independent of the approach you choose before, you'll be able to install or configure OpenShift to play with the Hands On Lab, run local demos, or simply test one of the following features:
+Independent of the approach you choose before, you'll be now able to install or configure your cluster to play with the Hands On Lab, run local demos, or simply test using one of the following features with the help of the playbooks we have created:

 - Create list of users/passwords and their corresponding project
 - Grant Cluster admin role to an OpenShift user